polar-app/polar-app/_posts/2019-05-25-13-lucky-tips-for-using-anki-and-spaced-repetition-2019.md

 Create an 'extra' field with your cards so that you can add notes and pictures so that when you fail to remember you can get back to the original context.

+I'll often put the book information.
+The actual text of where I saw the card, etc.

+I'm working on a feature for Polar to add this directly so that when you create a flashcard in Polar we automatically create a card with the context so you can click back to it.

+The initial version will probably just have a link back to the Polar webapp to avoid bloating Anki with too many images.

 ## Use Stories and Etymology

 Attach 'extra' stories to the material as above but make them stories or use